Get A Free Legal Consultation

 Melissa graduated in 2005 with her Juris Doctorate from St. Louis University School of Law after completing her undergraduate degree from Western Illinois University in McComb, Ill.
 In 2011, she presented at the Plaintiff’s Asbestos Litigation Seminar in Nevada on “Asbestos Exposure in Aircraft Cases,” and in May 2015, she presented “Handling Discovery Disputes with a Special Master” at a United States Arbitration and Mediation Continuing Legal Education Program.

-She lives in the St. Louis area with her husband, Hank, and they are the parents of 3-year-old twins.
+She lives in the St. Louis area with her husband, Hank, and they are the parents of twins.
 She enjoys spending time with her family outside of work as well as her involvement with charity organizations.